kanishkegb/CSCI-6527-projects/Project-1/README.md

 4. Resize the image by half and blur it using an averaging filter

 5. Repeat above step 4 until resized image width is smaller than 100 pixels.
-Below figure shows
+Below figure shows the blurred and resized image that was used for exhaustive search.
+This has low resolution which makes is faster to align the layers.
 <p align="center">
 <img src=aligned_images/report/8-blurred.png alt="aligned cropped" width="300">
 </p>